tlayh/vagrant-typo3neos/Readme.rst

    192.168.23.4 typo3.neos

 5. Run "vagrant up"
+	Will take about 10 Minutes, depending on your system speed and download rate

+6. Setup TYPO3.Neos
-6. After the setup is complete, open http://typo3.neos/setup and follow the instructions
+	After the setup is complete, open http://typo3.neos/setup and follow the instructions

-7. Database user and password are "root"
+7. Database
+	Username/Password: root/root

-8. Shutdown with "vagrant suspend" and restart with "vagrant resume"
+8. Shutdown with "vagrant suspend" and restart with "vagrant resume" This will save the state of the virtual machine.
+Make sure all your developed stuff is saved somewhere, because if the box crashes for some reaseon, everything will be gone.